-The maximum individual five-year dose listed in Table 15 is well below the 100 mSv regulatory limit and the 60 mSv Action Level.
-Overall, TEDE, maximum individual dose and average does is trending slightly upwards, but appears all have declined compared to a slight increase in 2021.
-Increasing trends are likely as a result of slightly increased inventory, increased product handling, as well as personnel staffing challenges.
+The maximum individual five-year dose listed in Table 15, is on track to be well below the 100 mSv regulatory limit and the 60 mSv Action Level, with three years of dose thus far.
 Dose reduction continues to remain a priority, with ongoing efforts towards shielding, material movement, improving ALARA awareness (e.g. use of shielding blankets on product), and TLD wear and storage compliance.